h4ckd0tm3/TweetTFd/README.md

 This is a plugin for the popular jeopardy CTF platform [CTFd](https://github.com/CTFd/CTFd) it requires the [Dynamic Scoring](https://github.com/CTFd/DynamicValueChallenge) plugin and the python module tweepy.

+It creates a new challenge type that tweets whenever a team solves a challenge :)

 You need to create a credentials.py file to use this plugin! credentials.py example: